"If I think something is right, then I do it" - Breaking Latest News

 About BioRegio STERN Management GmbH:

-BioRegio STERN Management GmbH promotes economic development in the life sciences industry, helping to strengthen the region as a business location by supporting innovations and start-up companies in the public interest.
-It is the main point of contact for company founders and entrepreneurs in the Stuttgart and Neckar-Alb regions, including the cities of Tübingen and Reutlingen.
+BioRegio STERN Management GmbH is an economic developer for the life sciences sector.
+It promotes innovations and start-ups on a public contract and thus contributes to strengthening the location.
+In the Stuttgart and Neckar-Alb regions with the cities of Tübingen and Reutlingen, it is the central point of contact for founders and entrepreneurs.

-The STERN BioRegion is one of the largest and most successful bioregions in Germany.
-Its unique selling points include a mix of biotech and medtech companies that is outstanding in Germany and regional clusters in the fields of automation technology and mechanical engineering.
+The STERN BioRegion is one of the largest and most successful BioRegions in Germany.
+Unique selling points are the nationwide unique mixture of biotechnology and medical technology companies as well as the regional clusters of automation technology, mechanical and plant engineering.

 company contact